Verksmidja/H24_RoboSveinki/MainReadme.md

 ### (Wed/20/Nov).

 On the first day of the project, we decided to create a robot dressed as Santa Claus that would sing Christmas music when a specific action was performed.
 We considered two options for triggering the music: either placing a bell in the robot's hands or opening a gift.
-In the end, we chose to trigger the music when a gift is opened.
+Ultimately, we decided to trigger the music when a gift is opened.

-Gabriel began working on finding a 3D model of a gift box that we could print.
-While Gabriel was searching for the model, Daníel inspected the robot we were given to understand its wiring setup and started attaching hands to it.
-Meanwhile, Sverrir set up a GitHub repository to keep us organized and manage our work efficiently.
+Work began with searching for a 3D model of a gift box to print.
+At the same time, the robot was inspected to understand its wiring, and hands were attached to it.
+A GitHub repository was also set up to keep everything organized and streamline collaboration.

-Gabriel successfully got a sonar sensor working, detecting conditions as true or false.
-We also found a suitable 3D model for the gift box and sent it for 3D printing.
+A sonar sensor was successfully tested to detect conditions as true or false.
+A suitable 3D model for the gift box was found and sent for 3D printing.

 ### (Fri/22/Nov).

+On the second day, we received our 3D-printed gift box to hold our prop components.
+We started using the Raspberry Pi wiped the SD storage and formatted it with the correct OS for it to run we were not able to get it to connect that day to a computer sadly but we'd get a lot of work done getting the robot hands to move up and down that day.